The GWHS Speech and Debate team has a tradition of excellence and ethical, responsible, and honorable behavior.

 - Avoid wearing low cut shirts.

 - If slacks have belt loops, a belt should be worn.
-Belts should match the shoe color.
+Belts should match the shoe color if possible.

-- Skirts should be longer than finger tip length and should be professional.
+- Skirts should be longer than finger tip length.

 - Midriffs should not be showing.

 - All accessories should be professional.
 They should not be distracting or flashy.
-They should also not swing around while you are performing.
+They should also not swing around while you are speaking.

 - Hair should be out of face, including bangs.
 You should never need to push your hair out of your face while speaking.